Yiling-J/tablepilot/README.md

 	- `"array"`: For lists.
 	- `"integer"`: For integral numbers.
 	- `"number"`: For any numeric type, either integers or floating point numbers.
 	- `"image"`: For local image files or image URLs.
-Currently, this column type is input-only.
-Attempting to generate values for image columns will be ignored.
-Output support for image generation will be added once integration is complete.
-The value of this column should be either a file path relative to {source_data_dir} or a valid image URL.
-Your model must support [Images and vision](https://platform.openai.com/docs/guides/images?api-mode=chat) in order to use this column type.
+The value of this column should be either a file path relative to {source_data_dir} or a valid image URL when use as input.
+Your model must support [Images and vision](https://platform.openai.com/docs/guides/images?api-mode=chat) in order to use this column as input(image understanding), and you must specify the `image_models` in your config to generate or edit image.
 - **fill_mode**: Specifies how the column is populated.
 Possible values:
 	- `"ai"`: AI will generate values for this column.
 	- `"pick"`: Values are picked from an existing source (e.g., a list of cuisines).